 Recently, a new hobbyist had asked for some leather care advice, and I thought it’s about time to merge and update the previous posts, given some of the information is a little older and most photo links are now dead.
 So here it is, revised and streamlined:

-A common question I am often asked is “How do I care for my new leather xxxxx?”
+A common question I am often asked is “How do I care for my vegetable tanned leather?”

-It is a huge topic due to the many types of leather available which differ in origin, tannage, finishing processes, etc…most of the common stuff, such as chrome-tanned leathers on hand-bags or the re-tanned leathers on men’s shoes aren’t too difficult to care for, and as long as you pay reasonable attention to the maintenance of the leather, it would look more or less the same regardless of the finer points of care – such is modernised leather, an uniform appearance on different hides and at different times
+It is a huge topic due to the many types of leathers available which differ in origin, tannage, finishing processes, etc. Most of the common stuff, such as chrome-tanned leathers on hand-bags or the re-tanned or oil-tanned leathers on men’s shoes aren’t too difficult to care for, and as long as you pay reasonable attention to the maintenance of the leather, it would look more or less the same regardless of the finer points of care – such is modern leather, created for uniformity, water resistance and a wider profit margin.

-1. The grain feels dry to the finger tips
+1. The grain feels dry or hard to the finger tips

 2. Superficial cracking or flaking